oxfordcontrol/osqp-recipes/README.md

 ## Release number

-To change a release number you need to edit *both* `package/version` and `source/git_rev` to match the same release number.
+To change a release number you need to edit *both* `package/version` and `source/git_rev` in the file `conda_recipe/osqp/meta.yaml` to match the same release number.
 For example

 ```yaml
 package: